projectsveltos/sveltos/docs/scalability/horizontal_scaling_sharding.md

 ## Introduction to Sharding

-When Sveltos is managing hundreds of managed clusters and thousands of applications, it is advisable to adopt a sharding strategy to distribute the load across multiple Sveltos controllers instances.
+When Sveltos is managing **hundreds** of clusters and **thousands** of applications, it is recommended to adopt a sharding strategy to distribute the load across multiple Sveltos controller instances.

-Sveltos has a controller running in the management cluster, called the ```shard controller```, which watches for cluster annotations.
-When it detects a new cluster shard, the shard controller deploys automatically a new set of Projectsveltos controllers to manage that shard.
+Sveltos has a controller running in the **management** cluster called the `shard controller`.
+It watches for cluster annotations.
+When it detects a new cluster shard, the `shard controller` automatically deploys a new set of Sveltos controllers to manage the shard.

-To update the sharding policy, add the annotation ```sharding.projectsveltos.io/key``` to the managed clusters.
+How does Sveltos distribute the load?
+This is done by adding the special annotation `sharding.projectsveltos.io/key` to the **managed** clusters of interest.
+By default, all clusters are managed by the same Sveltos controller.
+When no more **managed** clusters have a special annotation set, Sveltos **automatically** brings down the extra Sveltos controllers.

+For more information, have a look at the `.gif` below.

 ![Event driven add-ons deployment in action](../assets/sharding.gif)